Ajit Doval led panel submits report on CDS appointment: Announcement in December

 The committee, however, suggested that the post of a Chairman, Joint Chief of Staff be created.

-The CDS would focus on coordination between the three service chief, when it comes to procurements, budgeting, logistics and training.
+The CDS would focus on coordination between the three service chief when it comes to procurements, budgeting, logistics and training.
 The Army, Navy and IAF chief will, however, continue to have operational command of their respective forces.